jimbrig/KaaS/2-Areas/Content/Ideas/The Best Weapon for Deciding What to Write About.md

 ### Brainstorming Tips

-Just like with the [[GTD Mindsweep]], do not be picky when creating your ideas list - *quantity is more important than quality here*.
+Just like with the [GTD Mindsweep](../../../0-Slipbox/GTD%20Mindsweep.md), do not be picky when creating your ideas list - *quantity is more important than quality here*.

 Let the ideas flow.
 It does not matter if they are good or not, some of the best ideas and biggest winners are based off of ideas that I first felt were no good.

 ## Next Steps

-After mastering the art of brainstorming and maintaining a list of blog post topics and ideas, the next step moving forward is [[Committing to Consistency with Your Blog]].
+After mastering the art of brainstorming and maintaining a list of blog post topics and ideas, the next step moving forward is [Committing to Consistency with Your Blog](Committing%20to%20Consistency%20with%20Your%20Blog.md).